 Cairo – Mubasher: The Central Bank of Egypt (CBE) will offer treasury bills (T-bills) worth EGP 20.5 billion on Thursday on behalf of the Ministry of Finance.

-The first tranche of the T-bills stands at EGP 10 billion and will be offered through 182-day notes, while the second tranche will be offered through 364-day notes valued at EGP 10.5 billion, according to data released by the CBE.
+The first tranche of the T-bills amounts to EGP 9.5 billion and will be offered through 182-day notes, while the second tranche is valued at EGP 11 billion and will be offered through 357-day notes, the CBE said on its official website.

 The issuance will be used to finance the country’s budget deficit.
-State-owned banks are the top purchasers of the government debt instruments.
+State-run banks are the top purchasers of the government debt instruments.